 - Grab a glass and put in 1-2 tablespoons of ACV.

 - For baking soda, use half that amount.
 For instance, for every 2 tablespoons ACV, use 1 for baking soda.

-- Dilute the mixture with sufficient cold water.
+- Dilute the mixture with 1 cup of warm water.

 - Add in a sweetener of your choice.

 - Top it off with a personal touch by using ginger, turmeric, cayenne pepper, or anything you’d like.

 - Baking soda’s misuse as a home remedy can lead to metabolic alkalosis.

 - ACV’s acidity can worsen heartburn if not consumed in an appropriate amount.

 - Pregnant women, children, and adults with serious medical history can suffer from electrolyte and acid/base imbalances in the body.